Tax and Compliance 10 min

 Social security programs are set up by a country’s government to financially support eligible recipients.
 In many countries, like the US, social insurance also provides a basic income to retirees.

-Paying social security is usually fairly straightforward; rates and obligations are clearly defined in most countries.
+Paying social security is usually fairly straightforward, with rates and obligations clearly defined.

 However, if you have employees around the world, this can make things a lot less clear.
 Social security benefits vary drastically between countries — and even local provinces or states.